luxzg/WSL2-fixes/networkingMode=bridged.md

 `Y`

 # OPTIONAL : updating WinGet and PowerShell to latest stable versions
-This is really optional, as W11 is shipped with PowerShell and winget by default and both are relatively recent if you've used Windows Update to the fullest (W11 22H2)
+This is really optional, as Windows 11 is shipped with PowerShell and winget by default and both are relatively recent if you've used Windows Update to the fullest (W11 22H2)

 - From elevated Terminal (Admin) prompt:
 	- update all packages using winget
 	- !!
-WARNING !! : this will update other applications as well (!!) so you can skip this line `winget upgrade --all`
+WARNING !! : this will update other applications as well (!!) so you may want skip this command if you want to keep any of your existing apps on current versions
+`winget upgrade --all`
 - Check current PowerShell version `(Get-Host).Version`